apache/cassandra-java-driver/manual/statements/built/README.md

 QueryBuilder.insertInto("test").value("id", 4).ifNotExists();
 ```

-It also possible to specify additional metadata for inserted data, such as TTL (time to live) or
+It is also possible to specify additional metadata for inserted data, such as TTL (time to live) or
 timestamp.
-This is achieved by using the `using` function and providing the `Using`
+This is achieved with the `using` method and providing the `Using`
 object that is generated either by `ttl`, or `timestamp` functions of the `QueryBuilder` class.
 If
 you want to specify both, you need to chain them together with the `and` operator: